Famous Buildings Used in Film & TV

 The ancient temple of Al-Khazneh in Petra, Jordan, might not be a familiar name to most westerners, but it earned its place in cinema history as the entrance to the resting place of the Holy Grail in 1989’s Indiana Jones and the Last Crusade.
 Al-Khazneh also featured in Transformers: Revenge of the Fallen and on the Sky travel documentary An Idiot Abroad.

 The Eiffel Tower, Paris

-The Eiffel Tower is an icon of Paris and has appeared in numerous films, either as a main plot point or as a feature to set the scene.
-The tower features in a variety of films, including The Lavender Hill Mob, Moulin Rouge!, A View to a Kill and Godzilla.
+Paris is home to one of the most famous buildings on the planet: the Eiffel Tower.
+The tower has appeared in numerous films, either as a main plot point or as a feature to set the scene.
+Eiffel Tower features in a variety of films, including The Lavender Hill Mob, Moulin Rouge!, A View to a Kill and Godzilla.

 We hope you enjoyed this post about famous buildings in film.
 Have a question or fact?
 Why not leave a comment?